Quezaltepeque (volcano)

 Quezaltepeque is a volcanic field in Chiquimula, Guatemala.
 It has erupted in the Holocene.
-It is an area of basaltic lava flows was erupted from vents along a north–south trending fault without explosions, cutting through Tertiary pyroclastic rocks WNW of Ipala volcano about 5 km south of Quezaltepeque town.
+It is an area of basaltic lava flows, which erupted from vents along a north–south trending fault without explosions, cutting through Tertiary pyroclastic rocks WNW of Ipala volcano about 5 km south of Quezaltepeque town.
 These basaltic flows issued passively from vents along a N-S-trending fault without accompanying explosive activity.
 There are mounds of lava over the vents.